Frequently Asked Questions

-Our clients are families with aspiring college students who want to quickly and effectively clarify what they are looking for in a college, identify a short list of majors to explore, and build a list of best-fit colleges and universities to visit in the state of Ohio.
+Our clients are families with aspiring college students who want to quickly and effectively clarify what they are looking for in a college, identify a short list of majors to explore, and build a list of best-fit colleges and universities to visit.

 Do you focus solely on Ohio schools?

 Frankly, Ohio has such a large and diverse network of nationally recognized institutions that we believe just about anyone can excel in Ohio, however we do occasionally recommend colleges outside Ohio.
 We monitor nearly 60 Ohio colleges through visits and ongoing conversations.
 We know them better than anyone and can prove it – just read our book, “Field Guide to Ohio’s Best Colleges.”
 It would be difficult to manage a larger book of colleges at the same level of depth.

 A recent study found that if a student leaves his or her home state to attend an out-of-state college, there is less than a 40% chance that they will return to their home state to work and live.
 Over 80% of Ohio’s families send their students to colleges in their home state as a result.
 We believe that too many parents, with the best of intentions, “export” their students out-of-state, even given solid in-state options, and then spend the rest of their lives traveling to visit their kids.
 This is not to discount the existence of unique and compelling out-of-state educational opportunities for some students’…just food for thought.

 How do you help clients who have students who require learning support services or who have learning disabilities?